sciencewithsaucee-sudo/herb-database/README.md

 ## ⚙️ How to Use

 1. **Access the dataset**
-   You can use the raw JSON files directly from GitHub or integrate them via API endpoints hosted at [Amidha Ayurveda](https://amidhaayurveda.com/p/herb-database.html).
+   Use the raw JSON files directly from GitHub or integrate them via API endpoints hosted at [Amidha Ayurveda](https://amidhaayurveda.com/p/herb-database.html).

 2. **API Example**